Get a jump start now by creating an account with our simple online tool.

 The Center for Economic Policy's Speaker Series events are a hallmark of the Center and a series of events students look forward to every quarter.
 Learn more about past speakers and find past recordings of events.

-The Center, together with Thomas Coleman from Harris Public Policy and Allen Sanderson from the University of Chicago Griffin Department of Economics, is hosting a quarterly series of lectures about the people and ideas that have animated economics at Chicago and in the world more widely.
+The Center, led by Dr. Thomas Coleman from Harris School of Public Policy, is hosting a quarterly series of lectures about the people and ideas that have animated The History of Economics at Chicago and in the world more widely.

 The Harris Finance Group (HFG) is an organization for students interested in capital markets and public policy.
 HFG provides academic and career resources; it also sponsors events and interest-based cohorts for Harristas passionate about public finance, ESG and impact investing, climate finance, economic regulation and more.
 Visit HFG’s website to learn more about upcoming opportunities and sign up for Harris Finance updates.